 The traffic near the hotel was crazy with neon orange-clad residents directing it away from over-filled parking lots.
 We decided to check out the Lake Louise Train Station, which had been converted into a restaurant.
 When we arrived, we were able to get right in and had a lovely and peaceful lunch.
 Every once in a while, a train would pass by the window adding to the atmosphere.
 The station is celebrating 150 years in existence.
 I had fish and chips and my daughter ordered a bison burger.
 They also have a nice bar area, but we had more driving to do so we quenched our thirst with ice tea.
 Did I mention that Canada has incredibly good tasting water?
 I wish I could have bottled it and brought it home.

-You may also enjoy my other posts about our visit to Alberta, Canada:
+You may also enjoy my other posts about our visit to the Canadian Rockies:

 Visit Lake Louise